Where is Disability Resource Programs (DRP) located?

 Will disability verification documentation have to be updated while a student is enrolled at CI?

 No, DRP does not require students to update their verifying documentation while they are enrolled.
 Documentation must be up-to-date when students enter.
 However, if an accommodation is requested that is not supported by the student's existing documentation, additional documentation will need to be submitted.
-It is important to note that, although verifying documentation does not need to be updated after admittance into DRP, students are required to register and have an intake appointment with the disabilities counselor each semester services are required.
+It is important to note that, although verifying documentation does not need to be updated after admittance into DRP, students are required to add their classes on DRP-Online each semester they are enrolled in the university.

 Does DRP provide diagnostic testing for students who may have a learning disability or for students who need to update their learning disability-related documentation?